wp-plugins/coolclock/readme.txt

 Example: **[coolclock** **skin="chunkySwissOnBlack" radius="140" showdigital=digital12 align="left" /]**

-Then there are extra parameters and options availabe in the [CoolClock - Advanced extension](http://status301.net/coolclock-advanced/) which allow for more customisation:
+Then there are extra parameters and options availabe in the [CoolClock - Advanced extension](https://premium.status301.net/downloads/coolclock-advanced/) which allow for more customisation:

 - **showdigital** - extended with ‘digital24′ and ‘date’ options
 - **background_image** - define full URL or path to an image to serve as background
 - **background_height** - give a height in pixels (default: clock plus subtext height)
 - **background_width** - give a width in pixels  (default: clock width)
 - **background_color** - define a CSS color value in hex, rgb(a) format, or color name
+- **background_stretch** - CSS backround size options "cover" or "contain"
 - **background_position** - CSS positioning like "left top", "bottom", "10% 70%" or "10px 20px" (default: "left top")
 - **background_repeat** - background repetition options "repeat", "repeat-x", "repeat-y", "no-repeat" (default: "no-repeat")
 - **background_border_radius** - optional rounded corners value, higher is rounder